Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Methodology

 A standard representation uses the one-hot atom-type matrix $\mathbf A\in\{0,1\}^{N\times N_Z}$.
 We found this choice suboptimal for diffusion over crystalline materials for two reasons.
 First, for realistic materials datasets $N_Z$ can be large (e.g.\ $N_Z=89$ on MP-20), making the atom-type channel unnecessarily high-dimensional relative to the underlying chemical variable.
 Second, the one-hot geometry is chemically uninformative: all elements are mutually orthogonal, so for example, Li is as far from Na as it is from Xe.
 This can encourage the model to memorize recurring compositions, while providing no notion of smooth chemical similarity.
+A learned embedding could in principle reduce dimensionality, but would make the atom-type geometry itself a learned quantity.
+This adds another representation-learning problem to the denoising objective, and without explicit regularization does not guarantee that chemically similar elements are placed nearby.
+We therefore use fixed subatomic descriptors, which provide a meaningful continuous geometry from the start of training.

 To address this, we replace the one-hot channel by a low-dimensional continuous tokenization, which we refer to as \emph{Subatomic Tokenization}.
 For each supported element $k\in\{1,\dots,N_Z\}$, let $r_k$, $g_k$, and $b_k$ denote its period, group, and block, and let $(s_k,p_k,d_k,f_k)$ denote its ground-state valence-shell occupancies.
 The tokenized representation associated with element $k$ is